 The course covers fundamental principles of biochemistry.
-Topics include structures, properreactions, mechanisms of and biomacromolecules including amino acids, peptides, proteins, carbohydrates and nucleic acids, enzymatic metabolic pathways, and biochemical genetics.
+Topics include structures, properties, reactions, and mechanisms of biomacromolecules including amino acids, peptides, proteins, carbohydrates and nucleic acids, enzymatic metabolic pathways, and biochemical genetics.
 Upon completion, students should be able to demonstrate an understanding of fundamental biochemical processes.
 This course has been approved to satisfy the Comprehensive Articulation Agreement pre-major and/or elective course requirement.